-“Reliving the adverts, so you can’t forget them” My second Christmas ad sketch – that makes a tradition!
+“Reliving the adverts, so you can’t forget them” My second Christmas ad wrap – that makes a tradition!

-Here’s my round-up of this year’s best of British festive ads – the ones we waited a year for – could they ever live up to the hype?
-Jump right in, repeating the familiar mantra, “Something’s happening and we have to spend some money.”
+Here’s my round-up of this year’s best of British festive ads – the ones we’ve ALL waited a year for – could they ever live up to that hype?
+Well, let’s jump right in, repeating the familiar mantra, “Something’s happening and we have to spend some money…”

 Warning: features a lot of fur, stuffed into giant elephant-sized holes of compassion and integration, packed out with sibling love.
 But it’s all in good measure.
 After all, this is a British Christmas and not a Superbowl ad break…

-Unless you couldn’t give an elf like Poundland of course.
+Unless you couldn’t give an elf of course, like Poundland.
 As that decimal retailer put it, “We’re proud of a campaign that’s only cost £25.53 and is being touted as the winning marketing campaign this Christmas!”
 And on that spade around the face, here are the guys who spent a little bit more…

 Heathrow – It’s a Wonderful Flight

 2016’s unexpected heavy-hitters, return with a defiant ‘if it ain’t broke’ tactic – the same one found in households every Christmas, when squashed and knarled decorations are unpacked, but you somehow manage to make do for “just one more year”.